MambaEviScrib: Mamba and Evidence-Guided Consistency Enhance CNN Robustness for Scribble-Based Weakly Supervised Ultrasound Image Segmentation: Experiment and results

 \subsubsection{Hyper-parameter analysis}

 We conducted an analysis on 3 hyper-parameters that require manual tuning, namely $\tau$, $\epsilon$, and $\gamma$.
-The parameter $\tau$ served as a scaling factor in the transformation function $f_e(\cdot)$ (see Eq.~\ref{eq:transform_function}), modulating the smoothness of the function. $\epsilon$, as the sharpening temperature in Eqs.~\ref{eq:sharping_temperature_cnn} and~\ref{eq:sharping_temperature_mamba}, biases predictions of high evidence towards regions of higher density.
-The parameter $\gamma$ in Eqs.~\ref{eq:loss_weight_cnn} and~\ref{eq:loss_weight_mamba} served as a balancing weight between the loss functions pCE and Gated CRF.
-According to the experiments, the model achieved optimal performance when $\tau$, $\epsilon$, and $\gamma$ were set to 0.25, 0.5, and 0.1 respectively.
-In summary, variations in the settings of these hyperparameters exerted a certain influence on the model's performance, with $\epsilon$ having the least impact, resulting in a maximum Dice difference of merely 0.44\%, whereas $\gamma$ exerted a more significant influence, leading to a maximum Dice difference of 1.37\%.
-This disparity could potentially be attributed to the influential nature of the Gated CRF loss.
+The parameter $\tau$ served as a scaling factor in the transformation function $f_e(\cdot)$ (see Eq.~\eqref{eq:transform_function}), modulating the smoothness of the function. $\epsilon$, as the sharpening temperature in Eqs.~\eqref{eq:sharping_temperature_cnn} and~\eqref{eq:sharping_temperature_mamba}, biases predictions of high evidence towards regions of higher density.
+The parameter $\gamma$ in Eqs.~\eqref{eq:loss_weight_cnn} and~\eqref{eq:loss_weight_mamba} served as a balancing weight between the loss functions pCE and Gated CRF.
+The experimental results in Table~\ref{tab:hyper_parameter} indicate that the model achieves optimal performance when $\tau$, $\epsilon$, and $\gamma$ are set to 0.25, 0.5, and 0.1, respectively.
+Notably, while these parameters demonstrate dataset-agnostic stability (optimal values remain consistent across echocardiography and lesion segmentation tasks), slight performance variations suggest that task-specific tuning could further enhance results.
+For instance, BUSI benefits marginally from $\tau=0.5$ due to its higher lesion-background contrast, while DDTI shows improved boundary precision with $\epsilon=0.25$ to accommodate its ambiguous edges.
+This analysis confirms the robustness of our parameter configuration.